inigokintana/homelab-2-prod-ai-golden-path/README.md

 │   ├── dapr: distributed application runtime helping microservices standardization and agent implementation │   ├── ollama: local LLM offering an API
-│   ├── timescaleDB: postgreSQL with vector database support, our RAG database, pgAI vectorizer ├── 3-dapr-microservices-agents: microservices and agents inserting data into database and passing it trought to LLM │   ├── 1-user-web
+│   ├── timescaleDB: postgreSQL with vector database support, our RAG database, pgAI vectorizer ├── 3-dapr-microservices-agents: microservices and agents inserting data into database and passing it through to LLM │   ├── 1-user-web
 │   ├── 2-injection-agent-web-dapr
 │   ├── 3-injection-agent-docs
 │   ├── 4-MCP
 └── 4-optional-k8s-services: monitoring with Zipkin, Prometheus & Grafana - DONE.
 │                           Jupyter Notebooks, MLflow vs KubeFLow, ArgoCD - Pending.
-└── Docs
+└── Docs: some documents and references to help to have an holistic/global view on AI
 ```
 # 2 - Install